Rahman-King/visionmate-main-app/README.md

 ## 🔍 Overview
 **Team Visionx** is an assistive technology application designed to provide real-time spatial awareness for the visually impaired.
 Built using **Streamlit** and **YOLOv8**, the app acts as a "digital eye," identifying objects in the environment and translating their position into actionable voice instructions.

-The project moves beyond simple labeling—it calculates the proximity and orientation of objects to guide users safely around obstacles.
+This a test project moves beyond simple labeling—it calculates the proximity and orientation of objects to guide users safely around obstacles.

 ---